petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 [Claerbout and Karrenbach](https://doi.org/10.1190/1.1822162)
 hoped researchers would be able to reproduce their results "a year or more later with a single button."
-We never quite got there, but we could, and should.
+We never quite got there, but we could, and we should.

 These days, the
 [open science movement](https://en.wikipedia.org/wiki/Open_science)